e-kai00/yoga-studio/README.md

 ## Testing

 + I tested that this page works in different browsers: Chrome, Firefox, Internet Explorer/ Edge
-+ I confirmed that this project is responsive, looks good and functions on all standart screen sizes using the DevTools device toolbar.
++ I confirmed that this project is responsive, looks good and functions on all standard  screen sizes using the DevTools device toolbar.
 + I have confirmed that the form works: requires entries in ... fields, will only accept an email in the email field, and send button works.

 ### Validator Testing